NCAR/climate-primer-water/doc/ch3_baselines.rst

 warming than most others, but also exhibit smaller interannual variations in temperature.
-Accordingly, the signal of change is more apparent in tropical regions than in regions with greater warming but larger interannual variations (IPCC WG1).`
+Accordingly, the signal of change is more apparent in tropical regions than in regions with greater warming but larger interannual variations (IPCC WG1).

-:mark:`The relative influence of natural and anthropogenic-induced variability is also dependent on the spatial scale of the system being examined.
+The relative influence of natural and anthropogenic-induced variability is also dependent on the spatial scale of the system being examined.
 In general, the signs of climate change are unequivocal at the global scale but are more difficult to discern on smaller spatial